 Plot 262 is located around Quadga Lake in the BWCAW in Lake County (Figure 15).
-The Pagami Creek Fire was first detected on 18 August, 2011; however, the majority of the fire burned in a single day on 12 September when winds pushed it 16 miles to the east.
+The Pagami Creek Fire was first detected on 18 August, 2011; however, the majority of the fire burned on a single afternoon on 12 September when winds pushed it 16 miles to the east.
 Fire behavior on that day was particularly extreme.
 The fire eventually grew to 92,000 acres and "hotspots" remained until winter.
 Except for approximately 200 acres in the southwestern corner of the plot, the entire plot was affected by the fire.
 Most of the plot was unaffected by the July 1999 blowdown event.
 Damage from the blowdown to standing timber was estimated at 10-33% on approximately 250 acres in the northeastern corner of the plot.

 Aerial observation suggests the majority of plot 262 was severely burned.
-While still standing, almost the entire overstory, including many lowland conifer stands, appears to have been killed in the fire.
-Although probably partly related to lower snow depths in 2015 and 2016 during the survey period, regeneration has now become evident from the air.
-Vegetation sampling near the southern edge of the plot in 2015 indicated aspen averaging 12 feet in height was most abundant and willow and birch were relatively common.
-Jackpine averaging 4.5 feet in height was also observed frequently (C. Maley, 1854 Treaty Authority, personal communication).
+While much of it is still standing, almost the entire overstory including many lowland conifer stands, were killed in the fire.
+Aerial observation of the regeneration suggests large patches are dominated by jack pine intermingled with patches dominated by deciduous species.
+Vegetation sampling near the southern edge of the plot in 2015 indicated aspen averaging 9.8 feet in height was most abundant and willow and birch were relatively common.
+Jack pine averaging 4.5 feet in height also was observed frequently (C. Maley, 1854 Treaty Authority, personal communication).